AlfiePerkins1/CSGO-Bible/Bible.md

   - Casual
-    - Similiar to Competitive with minor changes
+    - Similar to Competitive with minor changes
     - Team size becomes 10 player per team
     - Economy system changes in order to make a full buy possible each round to maximise play time
     - Collisions and friendly fire is disabled